 Specifying data types

-file.
-As a reminder, our policies state that data transmission refers to any data that is collected, used, transferred, shared, or handled outside of the add-on or the local browser.
+You specify the data types your extension transmits in the browser_specific_settings.gecko.data_collection_permissions key in the manifest.json file.
+As a reminder, the policies state that data transmission refers to any data collected, used, transferred, shared, or handled outside the add-on or the local browser.

 Personal data